-Examples of common or vulgar words are, ta for thank you, ta-ta for goodbye, tummy for the stomach and belly button for the navel.
+What is vulgar language or vocabulary?
+Examples of common or vulgar words and expressions are, ta for thank you, ta-ta for goodbye, tummy for the stomach and belly button for the navel.

-As a general rule of thumb, you would use long words and verbs if you attend a formal dinner or formal garden party.
-But you would short words that are informal when conversing with friends or family.
+You would use long words and verbs if you are wearing formal attire and you attend a formal dinner or formal garden party.
+But you would short words that are informal when conversing with friends or family at a picnic.

 Register punctuation is defined as contraction and abbreviation both in writing and speaking.
 Without contractions or abbreviations, it is formal language, and with all contractions and abbreviations, it is informal.

-While asap, memo and HQ are informal because they are abbreviations, as soon as possible, memorandum and headquarters are formal because they are in full.
+While asap, memo and HQ are informal because they are abbreviations, as soon as possible, memorandum and headquarters are formal because they are written or said in full.